Scaled process priors for Bayesian nonparametric estimation of the unseen genetic variation: Introduction

-It is natural to ask whether there exists a counterpart of the PYP in the context of the estimation of the number of unseen features.
-We show that the class of scaled process (SP) priors, introduced in \citet{james2015scaled}, provides a framework to answer such a question.
-SP priors allow to obtain a richer posterior distribution for $U$ than the one arising from CRMs, which may include the whole sampling information in terms of the number of distinct features and their corresponding frequencies.
-While this is appealing in principle, the inclusion of additional sampling information may be at stake with analytical tractability and interpretability of posterior inferences, possibly making SP priors not of practical interest in concrete applications.
-Then, we introduce a peculiar SP, referred to as the stable-Beta SP (SB-SP), and we show that it provides a sensible trade-off between the amount of sampling information introduced in the posterior distribution of $U$, and analytical tractability and interpretability of such a distribution.
-We characterize the SB-SP prior as the sole SP prior, up to suitable changes of measure, for which the posterior distribution of $U$ depends on the $Z_{1:N}$ only through the sample size $N$ and the number $K_{N}$ of distinct features in $Z_{1:N}$.
-In this respect, the SB-SP prior is the first counterpart of the PYP in feature sampling problems \citep{marcoB}.
-We apply the SB-SP prior to BNP estimation of $U$, as well as of a refinement of $U$ for the number of rare unseen features, showing that it leads to a negative Binomial posterior distribution for $U$, whose parameters depend on $N$, $K_{N}$ and the prior's parameter.
-Corresponding BNP estimates of $U$, under a squared loss function, are simple, linear in the sampling information and computationally efficient.
-Our study on the unseen-features problem provides the first concrete use of SP priors, highlighting their potential in BNPs.
+We show that scaled process (SP) priors, first introduced in \citet{james2015scaled}, allow to enrich the posterior distribution of $U$ arising under CRM priors.
+Under SP priors, we characterize the posterior distribution of $U$ as a mixture of Poisson distributions that may include, through the mixing distribution, the whole sampling information in terms of the number of distinct features and their frequencies.
+While this is appealing in principle, it may be at stake with analytical tractability and interpretability, which are critical for a concrete use of SP priors.
+Then, we introduce the stable-Beta SP (SB-SP) prior, which provides a sensible trade-off between the amount of sampling information introduced in the posterior distribution of $U$, and analytical tractability and interpretability of the posterior inferences.
+In particular, we characterize the SB-SP prior as the sole SP prior for which the posterior distribution of $U$, given $Z_{1:N}$ and fixed prior's parameters, depends on $Z_{1:N}$ through the sample size $N$ and the number $K_{N}$ of distinct features; the SB-SP may thus be considered as the natural counterpart of the PYP for the unseen-feature problem.
+Under the SB-SP prior, the posterior distribution of $U$, as well as of a refinement of $U$ that deals with the number of unseen rare features, is a negative Binomial posterior distributions, whose parameters depend on $N$, $K_{N}$ and the prior's parameters.
+Corresponding Bayesian estimates of $U$, with respect to a squared loss function, are simple, linear in $K_{N}$ and computationally efficient.